 MOTORCYCLE BASIC RIDER COURSE

 Learn safe motorcycle riding under the direction of Motorcycle Safety Foundation (MSF) certified instructors.
 This beginning course is designed for riders with little or no experience.
 Based on extensive data, research, and field tests, this course combines online, classroom, and on-bike experience to give an overall understanding of motorcycling and prepares the student with basic riding skills.
 To be eligible to take this course, students must be able to ride a bicycle and lift and keep a motorcycle upright.
-In this course, motorcycles and helmets are provided to students.
+In this course, motorcycles are provided to students.
 For more information, please visit www.ncmotorcyclesafety.org.
 For questions about this course, please call (910) 678-8404, Option 2.

 The North Carolina Motorcycle Safety Education Program requires 100% attendance.
 You must be present and in your classroom seat at 5:30pm when the first class begins.
 Failure to be on time will result in your slot being denied.